Phyllis Ann Crawford

 Phyllis Ann Crawford fought a good fight, but was called home by the good Lord on Monday morning, Jan.
 24. Phyllis, 57, of San Marcos, left this world for everlasting life after battling more than a year with cancer.

 Phyllis touched the lives of many people with her big smile and kind heart, and was surrounded by family and friends in her final days.

-She lived her life for her daughters, Jenna Raine Crawford and Rachel Ann Crawford.
+e for her daughters, Jenna Raine Crawford and Rachel Ann Crawford.
 She could talk your ears off about how proud of and how much she loved her girls — they were truly her world and her passion.